Protesters, ACLU sue over use of force at White House ahead of Trump's church visit - Local News 8

 Several protesters and the American Civil Liberties Union filed a lawsuit Thursday challenging the federal use of force to disperse a peaceful protest in Washington, DC, ahead of President Donald Trump’s photo-op at a local church.

-The lawsuit says the administration-directed police had “no legitimate basis to destroy the peaceable gathering” of people protesting the death of George Floyd.
+The lawsuit — which names Trump and Attorney General William Barr in their official capacities, as well as other federal officials, as defendants — says the administration-directed police had “no legitimate basis to destroy the peaceable gathering” of people protesting the death of George Floyd.

 “This case is about the President and Attorney General of the United States ordering the use of violence against peaceful demonstrators who were speaking out against discriminatory police brutality targeted at Black people,” reads the lawsuit.